danielpinoy/History_Movie_API/README.md

 -   /login: Authenticate a user and generate a JSON Web Token (JWT).
 -   /register: Register a new user.
 -   /Movies: Get a list of all movies (requires authentication).
--   /Movies/:Title: Get details of a specific movie by title (requires authentication).
+-   /Movies/: Title: Get details of a specific movie by title (requires authentication).
--   /Movies/genres/:Genre: Get a list of movies by genre (requires authentication).
+-   /Movies/genres/: Genre: Get a list of movies by genre (requires authentication).
--   /Movies/Director/:Name: Get details of a director by name (requires authentication).
+-   /Movies/Director/: Name: Get details of a director by name (requires authentication).
 -   /user/addfavorite: Add a movie to the user's favorite list (requires authentication).
 -   /user/:id/:movieId: Remove a movie from the user's favorite list (requires authentication).
 -   /user/:id: Delete a user (requires authentication)